|by Dave Harris|

 In late August, bats mate and females store sperm over the winter.
 Females give birth to one young between mid-May and mid-July.
 The young grow quickly while food is abundant and they gain weight for winter.
 During late summer, the young learn to fly and hunt for themselves.

 When the weather turns colder and the food supply disappears, little brown bats hibernate.
 They often use caves or abandoned mines for their winter home.
 In caves, bats find the proper temperature and humidity for survival.
 Hibernation can last for six to seven months, depending on their fat reserves.

 Bats in Nova Scotia have complete legal protection.
-They cannot be killed without a permit from the Department of Natural Resources, which will only be issued after other techniques are unsuccessful.
+They cannot be killed without a permit from the Department of Lands and Forestry, which will only be issued after other techniques are unsuccessful.

 There are a few common signs to look for if you suspect a colony of bats is occupying a building.
 If you observe bats flying in and out of an opening in your house, you have a colony of bats.
 They are not just feeding near your home.
 Bat colonies are noisy and messy.
 Bat droppings build up year after year and small amounts are sometimes visible high on the sides of a house.
 Not only do these droppings smell and become a health concern (see Disease), they may also cause structural problems to a building.

 The sure way to keep bats out of your house is to block all potential entrances.
 Bats enter a house through attic vents, cracks and holes under a rotted eave, where the chimney meets the house, openings where pipes and wiring enter the house, through rotten window sills or loose screens.